mastershadow/roccatello.it/site/content/post/2022-logging-root-linux-auditd.md

 The framework also includes the following tools: audispd, aureport, autrace, aulast, aulastlog, ausyscall, auvirt.

 ## Enable root execve syscall logging
-Out main objective is to monitor the execve syscall, whenever the effective UID (user ID) is 0 (root).
+Our main objective is to monitor the execve syscall, whenever the effective UID (user ID) is 0 (root).
-This allow us to log both root shells and sudo commands.
+This allows us to log both root shells and sudo commands.

 ```bash
 auditctl -a exit,always -F euid=0 -F arch=b64 -S execve -k root-exevce